tanner-johnson2718/ESP32_Deluminator/README.md

 * [Rotary encoder](https://www.amazon.com/dp/B07F26CT6B?psc=1&ref=ppx_yo2ov_dt_b_product_details)

 ## TODO
+* move eapol to it own modual
+* 802.11 data pkt parsing
+* wsl bypassser into auto deauth agent
 * look into exactly what is happining when we crack
     * maybe make a python script for that
     * Only store pertinent eapol info
     * How do we decrypt traffic on a net
-* Turn wsl by passer into deauth agent
 * IP Logger
+* 3D printed case
-* Memory and Perfomance Analysis
+* Mem and Perf analysis
+* Readme
+* Typical Attack Flow